ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Group Manager does not trust the Authorization Server with URI specified in the 'as_uri' parameter, and has no alternative Authorization Server to consider for the OSCORE group to create.

-After a successful processing of the request above, the Group Manager performs the following actions.
+After a successful processing of the POST request, the Group Manager performs the following actions.

 First, the Group Manager creates a new group-configuration resource, accessible to the Administrator at /manage/GROUPNAME, where GROUPNAME is the name of the OSCORE group as either indicated in the parameter 'group_name' of the request or uniquely assigned by the Group Manager.
 Note that the final decision about the name assigned to the OSCORE group is of the Group Manager, which may have more constraints than the Administrator can be aware of, possibly beyond the availability of suggested names.